 Indonesian farmers are implementing sophisticated water management systems that maintain yields while reducing consumption:

-• Rainwater Harvesting: Farmers collect monsoon rainfall in reservoirs and underground cisterns, storing water for dry season use.
-Some systems capture 100,000+ liters annually.
+- Rainwater Harvesting: Farmers collect monsoon rainfall in reservoirs and underground cisterns, storing water for dry season use.
+Some systems capture 100,000+ litres annually from a single farm.

 Community Water Management

-Water conservation isn't just an individual farm issue—it's a community responsibility.
-Many Indonesian farming communities have established water user associations that manage shared irrigation systems, coordinate planting schedules to optimize water use, and resolve disputes over water allocation.
+Water conservation isn't just an individual farm issue — it's a community responsibility.
+Many Indonesian farming communities have established water user associations that manage shared irrigation systems, coordinate planting schedules to optimise water use, and resolve disputes over water allocation.

-These community organizations have proven remarkably effective at balancing agricultural needs with environmental protection.
+These community organisations have proven remarkably effective at balancing agricultural needs with environmental protection.
 By managing water collectively, communities achieve better outcomes than individual farmers could accomplish alone.

 Results and Impact